os-fpga/1st-CLaaS/GettingStarted.md

   - When choosing a name for your S3 bucket (in step 3 of these instructions), consider who might be sharing this bucket with you.
 You should use this bucket for the particular fpga-webserver project you are starting.
 You might share this bucket with your collaborators.
 The bucket name should reflect your project.
 You might wish to use the name of your git repository, or the name of your organization, i.e. `fpga-webserver-zcorp`.
 If you expect to be the sole developer, you can reflect your name (perhaps your AWS username) in the bucket name and avoid the need for a `/<username>` subdirectory.
   - The subdirectories you will use are: `/<username>` if your username is not reflected in your bucket name, and within that (if created), `/dcp`, `/log`, and `/xfer`.

 Okay, now, follow the "FOLLOW THE INSTRUCTIONS" link under "Prerequisits".
-(In case you lose your place, you should be <a href="https://github.com/Xilinx/SDAccel-Tutorials/blob/master/docs/aws-getting-started/PREREQUISITES/README.md" target="_ blank">here</a>.
+(In case you lose your place, you should be <a href="https://github.com/Xilinx/SDAccel-Tutorials/blob/master/docs/aws-getting-started/PREREQUISITES/README.md" target="_blank">here</a>.

-Press "Back" in your browser when you are finished the Prerequisite instructions (after requesting F1 access).
+When you are finished the Prerequisite instructions (after requesting F1 access), press "Back" in your browser.

 # Running Mandelbrot Locally

 There is a great deal of setup you can do while you wait for F1 access.
-First, if you have access to a Ubuntu machine (or care to try your luck with an untested platform or provision a Ubuntu machine via Digital Ocean or similar cloud provider), you can play around with the Mandelbrot example without hardware acceleration.
+First, if you have a Ubuntu machine (or care to provision one via AWS or Digital Ocean, etc.), you can play around with the Mandelbrot example without hardware acceleration.

-On a Ubuntu 16.04 machine (or try your luck with something different, at let us know):
+On a Ubuntu 16.04 machine (or try your luck with something different, and let us know):

 ```sh
 sudo apt-get update